mecid/mecid.github.io/_posts/2020-07-15-mastering-toolbars-in-swiftui.md

 There are also a bunch of platform-specific placement options.
 0. *principal* - The item is placed in the main item section.
 For example, you can use it to customize the navigation bar's title view on iOS.
 1. *bottomBar* - The item is placed in the bottom toolbar.
 It is available only on iOS.
+2. *keyboard* - The item is placed in the keyboard section.
+On iOS, keyboard items are above the software keyboard when present.
+On macOS, keyboard items will be placed inside the Touch Bar.
-2. *navigationBarLeading* - The item is placed in the leading area of the navigation bar.
+3. *navigationBarLeading* - The item is placed in the leading area of the navigation bar.
 It is available only on iOS and macOS.
-3. *navigationBarTrailing* - The item is placed in the trailing area of the navigation bar.
+4. *navigationBarTrailing* - The item is placed in the trailing area of the navigation bar.
 It is available only on iOS and macOS.

 ![watchOS-toolbar](/public/watchOS.png)